Alexandrine For Sale Sydney

 Introducing your new bird to existing birds

 Once you take your bird home you should keep it in a separate cage and allow the bird to adjust accordingly.
 Always allow at least 2 weeks before introducing the bird to existing birds.
-During this 2 week wait allow the birds to see and hear eachother through the cage to give them a chance to get to know eachother.
+During this 2 week wait allow the birds to see and hear each other through the cage to give them a chance to get comfortable.

-Your bird will need to be wormed in a few weeks to two month after being taken home (check with the staff from Birdsville, when purchasing).
-Young birds that have been recently weaned have a delicate bacteria’s developing in there gut, worming at this stage could harm the bacteria’s development and your new bird.
-Worming will need to be done
+Your bird will need to be wormed in a few weeks to two months after being taken home (check with the staff from Birdsville, when purchasing).
+Young birds that have been recently weaned have a delicate bacteria’s developing in their gut, worming at this stage could harm the bacteria’s development and your new bird.
+Worming will need to be done.

 Lice & Mites

 These are the two most common parasites of cage birds and their environment but are easily controlled with a Mite and Lice spray, available at Birdsville.
 When using spray, spray bird, entire cage, perches, nesting box and toys, remember to remove all water and feed and avoid spraying in birds’ eyes.
 Your bird Lice and mite bottle will explain how to use, remember avoiding the mouth and eyes.

 Training Your Bird